The rustdoc test suite

 Usage: //@ has-dir PATH

-Checks for the existance of directory PATH.
+Checks for the existence of the directory given by PATH.

 files